suborbital/se2-node/docs/NodeApi.md

 }
 ```

-The response will look something like this:
+Once we run this code, we should get a response that looks something like this:

 ```json
 {